DianeyM/Prog3/README.md

 # Prog3

-This is a test proyect for Educational Purpose.
+This is a test proyect for Educational Purpose.oK

 -Crear contenido de about.
 (Hecho)